 What are the benefits of private pay?

 Choosing to pay privately (without insurance) helps to ensure your utmost confidentiality and privacy when working together.
 I do not need to release your records to any third party without your consent.
 Also, when using your insurance, I must diagnose you with a mental health condition that will become part of your medical record.
 If you choose to pay privately, information about the nature of your treatment and the issues discussed in sessions will remain solely between you and I. Thus, it is important to consider which option you prefer and are most comfortable with prior to beginning treatment.
+You can read more about the benefits of paying out of pocket here.

 How do you decide your rates?